Floydlang/floyd/Notes/Floyd code 1.0 goal.markdown

 ## Member Functions
 Member functions have access to all private members, external functions only to public members of the struct.
+Since they are inside the struct-scope they are proven to be part of the essence of the struct.
+Recommendation: fewer members functions are better.
+If a function can be made non-member, move it outside of struct.

 You call a member function just like a normal function, draw(my_struct, 10).
 There is no special implicit "this" argument to functions, you need to add it manually.
-It is not possible to change member variables, instead you return a completely new instance of the struct.
+It is not possible to change member variables of a value, instead you return a completely new instance of the struct.

 ???
 While a constructor executes, the object does not exist and you can mutate it.

 	struct pixel {
 		/*
-			This is how the implicitly generated getter for member "red" looks.
+			This is how the automatically generated getter for member "red" looks.
 			You can make your own to override it.
-Any function that takes a single argument of a type can be called as if it's a readable propery of the struct.
+Any function that takes a single argument of a type can be called as if it's a readable propery of the struct. a = my_pixel.red
+					or
+					a = red(my_pixel)
 		*/
 		int red(pixel p){
 			return red;
 		}

 		/*
-			This is how the implicitly generated setter for member "red" looks.
+			This is how the automatically generated setter for member "red" looks.
 			You can make your own to override it.
-Any function that takes a two arguments (struct type + one more) can be called as if it's a writable propery of the struct.
+Any function that takes a two arguments (struct type + one more) can be called as if it's a writable propery of the struct. my_pixel.red = 255
+				or
+				my_pixel.red(255)
+				red(my_pixel, 255)
 		*/
 		pixel red(pixel p, int value){
 			return pixel(value, p.green, p.blue);